RSS

 Company

-Sberbank Capital is a subsidiary of Sberbank in asset management.
+Sberbank Capital is Sberbank's asset management subsidiary.
 Sberbank Capital implements projects in the field of residential and commercial real estate, the fuel and energy industry, the coal industry, the automotive industry, and the development of the transport system of Russia.

 Owners: